hsponberg/destiny/README.md

 Node Modules can be written and made available to all Endpoints, JS mocks, and Interceptors.
 All files placed into the endpoints/_global folder are available using the include function.

-Modules are created when the server starts and lives in memory
+Modules are created when the server starts and live in memory

 For example, in an Endpoint js, to include the node module in endpoints/_global/util.js